kensnyder/bunshine/packages/bunshine/README.md

 - Keeps objects in memory to represent each connected client
 - Tracks topic subscription and un-subscription for each client

 In Node, the process is complicated because you have to import and orchestrate http/https, and net.
 But Bun provides Bun.serve() which handles everything.
 Bunshine is a wrapper around Bun.serve that adds routing and convenience functions.

 With Bunshine you don't need to use Socket.IO or any other framework.
 Connecting from the client requires no library either.
-You can simply create a new WebSocket() object and use it to listen and send data.
+You can simply create a `new WebSocket()` object and use it to listen and send data.

-For pub-sub, Bun internally handles subscriptions and broadcasts.
-See below for pub-sub examples using Bunshine.
+Bun also includes built-in subscription and broadcasting for pub-sub applications.
+See [below](#websocket-pub-sub) for pub-sub examples using Bunshine.

 ### Socket Context properties